 The Mantis and Lynx provide very long working distances across a wide range of magnifications, making them an ideal choice for applications involving dissection tools and extended hours of viewing.

 When paired with the integrated sCMOS USB camera, the Mantis and Lynx become a modern teaching tool - allowing researchers to record video and capture images to show live procedures over a monitor to students.

-Another popular digital solution is the VisionZ2 HD macro imaging station – used for a variety of pathological procedures requiring photo documentation.
+Another popular digital solution is the EVO Cam HD digital microscope – used for a variety of pathological procedures requiring photo documentation.